binary-win/binary-win.github.io/_posts/2025-12-27-AVAST-Kernel:-Hooks-and-AV-ANALYSIS.md

-# Avast AV Analsys (Kernel HOOKING& a bit Reverse)
+# Analyzing Avast AV: Kernel Hooking and Driver Reverse Engineering

 ##### **Summary**
 We walk through undocumented internals such as CKCL, PerfInfoLogSysCallEntry, HalPrivateDispatch / HalpPerformanceCounter, and explain how ETW can be abused to gain early control over syscall dispatch.